Need to talk? Call 1800 882 436.

 What does the IVF process look like?

 IVF is a long process with multiple steps.
-Each of these steps take place within one menstrual cycle.
 All the steps together make up one cycle of IVF.

 1. Blood test: On day one of your menstrual cycle, you will have a blood test at your fertility clinic.

 2. Hormone stimulation: On day 2 or 3 of your menstrual cycle, your hormone stimulation treatment will start.
-You will start taking medicine to stimulate your follicles so they produce several eggs.
+You will take medicine to stimulate your ovarian follicles to grow.
+As the follicle grows, so does the egg inside it.

-3. Trigger shot: Once your eggs have reached a certain size, you will give yourself an injection containing hormones.
-The hormones trigger your ovary to mature and release an egg.
+3. Trigger shot: Once your follicles have reached a certain size, you will be told to give yourself an injection containing hormones.
+This injection helps your eggs mature.

-4. Egg retrieval: About 34 to 36 hours after the trigger shot, your eggs will be retrieved (collected) in a short procedure.
-Your fertility specialist will use a thin needle inserted in your vagina wall into your ovaries to retrieve the eggs.
+4. Egg retrieval: About 34 to 36 hours after the trigger shot, your eggs will be retrieved (collected).
+Your fertility specialist will use a thin needle to collect the eggs from your ovaries.

-6. Fertilisation: Healthy sperm and eggs are brought together in a dish and incubated overnight.
-In some situations, you may need intra cytoplasmic sperm injection (ICSI), which is a procedure where a single healthy sperm is injected into a mature egg.
-This may be helpful when the sperm quality is low.
+6. Fertilisation: The sperm and eggs are brought together in a dish and incubated (given time to develop).
+In some situations, intracytoplasmic sperm injection (ICSI) may be used.
+ICSI is a procedure where a single healthy sperm is injected directly into the egg.
+ICSI may be helpful when the sperm amount or sperm quality is low.

 Why might I want to use IVF?

-You may think about using IVF for several reasons, including if you or your partner has:
+IVF can be used to help with fertility problems, including if you or your partner has:

-Cancer treatment can harm fertility.
-People who have cancer can sometimes have their healthy eggs or sperm frozen before starting treatment.
-These eggs or sperm can be thawed later and used in IVF once the cancer treatment is over.
+Cancer treatment can affect your fertility.
+Before starting cancer treatment, some people choose to have their eggs or sperm frozen.
+These can later be thawed and used in IVF once cancer treatment is finished.
+Freezing your eggs is also called fertility preservation.

 Should I try other fertility treatments first?